-Evelyn Kissinger, MS, RD (Nutrition Director, Author, Member of the Academy of Nutrition and Dietetics)
+MS, RDN (Former Lifestyle Matters Nutrition Director, Author, Member of the Academy of Nutrition and Dietetics)

-Evelyn has seen many lives changed by sharing the powerful relationship of nutrition, especially dietary fiber, in the prevention and treatment of chronic disease.
-Her presentations and workshops also cover the relation of nutrition and fiber to diabetes, heart disease, and cancer.
+Evelyn has seen many lives changed by sharing the powerful relationship of nutrition, especially dietary fiber, in the prevention and treatment of chronic diseases like diabetes, heart disease, and cancer.
 Her passion is to help people reach and maintain their lifestyle goals for vibrant health.